Learning to Reconstruct Quirky Tracks: Track Reconstruction Performance

-To explore the sensitivity of the pipeline to imperfect detector resolution, we smear the hit locations with a Gaussian of width 1mm, a reasonable approximation of LHC tracking resolution~\cite{Mindur:2017nqn}.
+To explore the sensitivity of the pipeline to imperfect detector resolution, we smear the hit locations in training and testing with a Gaussian of width 1 mm, which is larger than typical LHC tracking resolution~\cite{Mindur:2017nqn, CMS:2014pgm}.
 A spot test for $m_Q=500$ GeV, $\Lambda=500$ eV quirks shows no significant degradation in tracking performance, with performance consistent within statistical uncertainties.

-To explore the sensitivity of the pipeline to the expected LHC environment, which includes many $pp$ interactions, we include minimum bias events generated with Pythia.
-The inclusion of 5-10 pileup events degrades performance by approximately 5-10\%.